gaia-platform/GaiaPlatform/production/examples/rules/README.md

 A demo of using Gaia Rules.

-For more information on Gaie Rules, see [Gaia Rulesets](https://gaia-platform.github.io/gaia-platform-docs.io/articles/rulesets-gaia-rulesets.html) in the Gaia developer documentation.
+For more information on Gaia Rules, see [Gaia Rulesets](https://gaia-platform.github.io/gaia-platform-docs.io/articles/rulesets-gaia-rulesets.html) in the Gaia developer documentation.

 ## Build Instructions